preemptive/DashO-GameOfLife/README.md

 ### The Default Project

-This will set up the main DashO configuration, which will be used by any flavors that don't have a custom DashO configuration of their own.
+This section shows how to set up the main DashO configuration, which will be used by any flavors that don't have a custom DashO configuration of their own.
 Ultimately, it will only be used by the `menu` flavor builds.

 <a name="wizard" />